actoron/jadex/docs/mkdocs-ng/docs/tutorials/ac/05 Provided Services.md

 ## Verify the Component Behavior

 After starting several chat agents you should be able to enter text messages and send them using the send button.
 If your implementation works correctly you should see the sent messages appearing the all other chat windows.
-Also verify that the chat window is close when you kill the agent from the component tree.
+Also verify that the chat window is close when you kill the agent (by stopping the platform or from the component tree in the JCC).
 Below the screenshot shows what can be expected.

 ![05 Provided Services@chatter.png](chatter.png)

 ## Understanding the Chat Implementation